ManuCutillas/ngx-responsive/README.md

      ```

-3.Import Directives:
+3.DIRECTIVES:

-   1. import the Directives **Locally** in your Angular 2 component
+   1. import Directives for **Locally** use in your Angular 2 proyect

       * With Bootstrap screen sizes.

        ```
-       import { LG,MD,SM,XS } from 'responsive-directives-angular2';
+       import { LG,MD,SM,XS,ResponsiveSizeInfo } from 'responsive-directives-angular2';
        ```

       * With multiple combinations bootstrap screen sizes and show / hide options.